2025 Brønderslev municipal election

-The 2025 Brønderslev Municipal election will be held on November 18, 2025, in the Danish city of Brønderslev, to elect the 27 members to sit in the regional council for the Brønderslev Municipal council, in the period of 2026 to 2029.
+The 2025 Brønderslev Municipal election was held on November 18, 2025, in the Danish city of Brønderslev, to elect the 27 members to sit in the regional council for the Brønderslev Municipal council, in the period of 2026 to 2029.
+Mikael Klitgaard would secure the mayoral position, despite Venstre losing a seat.

 Background

 In the 2021 election, Mikael Klitgaard from Venstre won his third consecutive term as mayor of Brønderslev Municipality.
 In June of 2024, the party decided to put him forward as their mayoral candidate once again.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Brønderslev Municipality had 27 seats in 2025.

 Unlike in Danish General Elections, in elections to municipal councils, electoral alliances are allowed.